Best Golf Club Sets 2025: Our experts pick the best models for men and women

 Reasons to avoid

-This is a premium TaylorMade package set and the quality of the equipment matches the price tag.
-The 12-piece set includes six irons, two hybrids, two fairway woods, a driver and a putter, all in a trolley bag.
-The clubs all have clean, premium aesthetics and wouldn't look out of place in the bag of a mid-handicapper.
-We did think the bag was a little bit flimsy, and it does require you to invest in a cart, but other than that this is a package set built to last.
+This package set from TaylorMade is at the premium end of the package set market and we would say that the quality of the equipment certainly matches the price tag.
+It's a 12-piece set which includes six irons, two hybrids, two fairway woods, a driver, putter, and a trolley bag.
+It's a great choice for beginners, especially as we don't think it looks like a beginner's set.
+The clubs all have clean, premium aesthetics and in our view wouldn't look out of place in the bag of a mid-handicapper.

-The irons feature toplines that are thick enough to inspire confidence at address without being too clunky and uninviting.
-The grey finish on the crown of the metalwoods combines with a small flash of green which we thought looked superb.
-At the other end of the bag, the sand wedge and putter are slightly more compact, with a refined, premium look.
+As with the Callaway XR Set, the irons feature toplines that are thick enough to inspire confidence at address without being too clunky.
+The grey finish on the crown of the woods combines with a small flash of green, which in our opinion looks superb.
+Moving down the bag, we would say that the sand wedge and putter are slightly more compact, with a refined, premium look.

 - Read our full TaylorMade RBZ SpeedLite Package Set Review